Statistical analysis and method to quantify the impact of measurement uncertainty on dynamic mode decomposition: Numerical Simulations

 \subsection{Multi-machine Power System}

 The data obtained from {time domain simulation} of the multi-machine power system \cite{kundur2007power} is gathered in $\mathcal{D}_{obs}$.
-For this study, we considered detailed dynamical models associated with the synchronous generators leading us to $n=34$ states in total simulated for $m= 120$ s.
-The dynamical events are further divided into two sub-events: A (B) with measurement uncertainty characterized by the steady-state period from 0 s (63.18 s) to 53.99 s (87.20 s).
+For this study, we considered detailed dynamical models associated with synchronous generators that led us to $n=34$ states in total simulated for $m= 120$ s.
+The dynamical events are further divided into two sub-events A and B, with measurement uncertainty characterized by the steady-state period from 0 s to 53.99 s and from 63.18 s to 87.20 s, respectively.